 This is a local favorite and don’t be surprised to see a stack of onion rings on every table.
 Everyone orders them!
 Also well-known for its perch, wide variety of appetizers and sandwiches.

-Next, head south 20 minutes to Berrien Springs by taking Niles Ave. to M-139 to US-31.
-Enjoy your afternoon at:
+Next, head south 20 minutes to Berrien Springs by taking Niles Avenue to M-139 then US-31.
+Enjoy your afternoon at The History Center at Courthouse Square.

 1235 Broad St., St. Joseph